 Men with testicular cancer may experience a variety of symptoms or signs.
 Sometimes, men with testicular cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer, such as a spermatocele (noncancerous cyst that develops in the epididymis, which is near the top of the testicle), varicocele (enlargement of the blood vessels from the testicle), hydrocele (a buildup of fluid in the membrane around the testicle), and hernia (opening in the abdominal muscle).
+In addition, these symptoms can be caused by another condition that is not cancer.

 Symptoms of testicular cancer may include:

 - Painless lump or swelling on either testicle.
 If detected early, a testicular tumor may be about the size of a pea or a marble, but it can grow much larger.
 Any lump, enlargement, hardness, pain, or tenderness of the testicle should be evaluated by a doctor as soon as possible.

 - Pain or discomfort, with or without swelling, in a testicle or the scrotum.
 Pain can be caused by many different conditions, including an infection, injury, twisting, and cancer.
 Infection of the testicle is called orchitis.
 Infection of the epididymis is called epididymitis.
 If infection is suspected, a patient may be given a prescription for antibiotics.
 If antibiotics do not solve the problem, tests for testicular cancer are often needed.

 - Change in the way a testicle feels or a feeling of heaviness in the scrotum.
 For example, one testicle may become more firm than the other testicle.
 Or, testicular cancer may cause the testicle to grow bigger or to become smaller.